ethyca/fides/docs/fides/docs/guides/extending_data_use.md

 * `fides_key`: Ideally extended from the existing taxonomy using the dot (`.`) separator
 * `name`: The name used here will also be surfaced as the **Categories of individuals** when exporting data from Fides
 * `description`: An optional description of the data subject
-* `rights_available`: A list of rights available to the data subject
+* `rights`: A strategy of how to apply data subject rights, along with an optional list to complement the strategy
 * `automated_decisions_or_profiling`: If automated decision-making or profiling exists for this data subject, set as true or false

 The new Data Subject can now be referenced as part of a [privacy declaration in a system](/fides/language/resources/system)!